Open-Transactions/protocol-docs/docs/OTASCIIArmor.md

 ## Unnecessary Operations

 Armoring combines three separate steps: packing, compression and Base64 encoding.
-In many cases, some or all of the steps are unnecessary and waste resources.
+In many cases, some or all of the steps are unnecessary, increase complexity and waste resources.

 #### Unnecessary Packing